STORYMIRROR

 What kind of outlandish feeling is this?
 Am I some kind of superhuman now actually?
 Veeir woke up abysmally with his mother’s voice, “Veeir, go get ready for college.
 You are running late.”

-He settled down on the couch in the living room for a while and looked at the newspaper which his father had finished reading.
+He settled down on the couch in the living room for a while and looked at the newspaper which his father had concluded reading.

-Neetu went back to the kitchen thinking when would her son become responsible?
-"Could I ever get a day of tranquility in my life?"
+Aditi went back to the kitchen thinking when would her son become responsible?
+“Could I ever get a day of tranquillity in my life?”

-"Mom, I am quite responsible.
+“Mom, I am quite responsible.
 I know my devoir.
-The first two lectures of today are canceled, so I can leave later."
+The first two lectures were cancelled, so I can leave later.”

-He was appalled but quickly realized that he could read the minds of people.
+He was appalled but quickly realised that he could read the minds of people.

-Neetu came out of her mouth and asked "Veeir, did I say so?"
+Aditi came out of her mouth and asked “Veeir, did I say so?”
 She was completely unhinged.
-How did Veeir know what she was thinking?
+How did Veeir know about her thoughts?
 Could Veeir read her mind?
 She questioned herself but ignored it thinking it might be a coincidence?

 The doorbell rang.
-Mr. Kapoor cried from the bathroom, "Veeir if William is on the door, tell him I cannot see him right now.
-I need to rush for an emergency."
+Mr. Thukral cried from the bathroom, “Veeir if William is on the door, tell him I cannot see him right now.
+I need to rush for an emergency.”

-William was a sub-inspector ranked police officer and posted as Personal Assistant to Mr. Randhir Kapoor, a joint police commissioner of crime.
+William was a sub-inspector ranked police officer and posted as PA to Mr. Abhishek Thukral, joint police commissioner of crime.
 As expected, William was standing on the other side of the door.

 Veeir greeted William, “Hello Mr. William, how are you doing today?

-William politely replied, "Not too bad, I need to speak with Kapoor Sir.
-It is quite urgent."
+William politely replied, “Not too bad, I need to speak with Thukral Sir.
+It is quite urgent.”

 Suddenly William looked anxious.